rodzanto/sm-hosting-kfp/README.md

 ### Setup Kubeflow Pipelines and your AWS environment

+*Note there are other resources for helping you creating the Kubeflow cluster from e.g. AWS Cloud9 like [this one](https://github.com/aws-samples/eks-kubeflow-cloudformation-quick-start).
+In this case we will use the EC2 approach directly.*

 1. Access your AWS Console with the URL provided, make sure you are in the region of Oregon (us-west-2).
 Look for the service Amazon EC2 and go to Instances.
 Create an EC2 instance with image “Deep Learning AMI (Amazon Linux 2)” and instance type “t3.medium”.
 Create a SSH key and save it in a safe location (we will need it later).
 *Note we are using the DeepLearning AMI as it already comes with some packages that we would need later.*